A Team Communication App Built For Everyone

 Real-time store views for managers

-See who is working and track your labor costs in real-time.
+See who is working and track your labor costs with real-time employee time tracking.

 Easy app messaging for your busy team